civo/terraform-provider-civo/docs/resources/kubernetes_node_pool.md

 # civo\_kubernetes\_node\_pool

-Provides a Civo Kubernetes node pool resource.
-While the default node pool must be defined in the civo_kubernetes_cluster resource, this resource can be used to add additional ones to a cluster.
+Provides a Civo Kubernetes Node Pool resource.
+While the default node pool must be defined in the `civo_kubernetes_cluster` resource, this resource can be used to add additional ones to a cluster.

 ## Example Usage